YourParkingSpace

-YourParkingSpace is an online marketplace and parking reservation service for drivers looking to find and pre-book parking in the United Kingdom.
-The website and mobile app feature over 350,000 privately owned and commercially operated parking spaces, which are available to book by the hour, day or month on a subscription basis.
+YourParkingSpace is an online marketplace for drivers looking to find and pre-book parking in the United Kingdom, and as of 2022 began directly operating car parks on behalf of landlords.
+The website and mobile app feature over 500,000 privately owned and commercially operated parking spaces, which are available to book by the hour, day or month on a subscription basis.
 As of 2018, YourParkingSpace served over 50 cities across the country.
-The company is headquartered in Canary Wharf, London.
+The company is headquartered in Stratford, London.